 Carpentry, Plastering and Painting Labour Costs

 Carpentry for custom vanities, wall niches, bulkheads, or structural changes ranges from $1,000 to $3,500.
-Plastering and painting of ceilings and any exposed walls usually adds $600 to $1,500.
-These trades are essential for the final finish but are often quoted as smaller line items, which can hide their true contribution to the schedule.
+This trade is frequently underquoted in early estimates because scope items like bulkhead framing, niche boxing, and make-good work after plumbing relocations are easy to overlook until demolition reveals what is actually needed.
+Plastering and painting of ceilings and any exposed walls usually adds $600 to $1,500, and both trades are essential for the final finish quality.

 Factors That Influence Bathroom Labour Costs